NVIDIA/cloudai/USER_GUIDE.md

 3. Replace "training.model.tokenizer.model=TOKENIZER_MODEL" with "training.model.tokenizer.model=YOUR_TOKENIZER_PATH" (the tokenizer should be a .model file) in conf/common/test/llama.toml.

 ## Troubleshooting
 In this section, we will guide you through identifying the root cause of issues, determining whether they stem from system infrastructure or a bug in CloudAI.
-Users should closely follow the USER_GUIDE.md and README.md for installation, adding test templates, tests, and test scenarios.
+Users should closely follow the USER_GUIDE.md and README.md for installation, tests, and test scenarios.

 ### Identifying the Root Cause
 If you encounter issues running a command, start by reading the error message to understand the root cause.
 We strive to make our error messages and exception messages as readable and interpretable as possible.